mherweg/Y12B/README.md

 When you press "o" to jump outside they disconnect from aircraft, become visible until you press o again, then they re-connect to the aircraft.

+## Workaround for slow scenery loading
+Put the .ac file and textures into the Scenery folder of the aircraft, then uncomment and edit the following line in the Walker-mp-set.xml file:

+    geo.put_model("Scenery/planes_and_flat_houses_bingHD.ac",31.12676931,113.90421222,  44.3, 272.0 , 0, 0);

+Values are: (object-filename, lat, lon, elevation, heading* , 0,0);

+* take the heading from the stg file and add 180 to it.
+If you use this workaround do not forget to remove the STATIC_OBJECT line from the stg file.

 Parachuters(Walker-mp) use Human/Nasal/walk-mp.nas, not walk.nas!
 Put all your custom code into walk-mp.nas!